-Office 365 discoveries support both Multi-Factor Authentication enabled and disabled credentials.
-However, using Multi-Factor Authentication enabled credentials on Office 365 discoveries can result in an incomplete collection that omits one or more of the following objects and attributes.
+Microsoft 365 discoveries support both Multi-Factor Authentication enabled and disabled credentials.
+However, using Multi-Factor Authentication enabled credentials on Microsoft 365 discoveries can result in an incomplete collection that omits one or more of the following objects and attributes.

-NOTE: The following list may not be comprehensive.
+i | NOTE: The following list may not be comprehensive.

-Table 11.
-Office 365 discoveries that may be excluded due to Multi-Factor Authentication
+Table 16.
+Microsoft 365 discoveries that may be excluded due to Multi-Factor Authentication

-Туре Omitted objects and attributes Azure Active Directory No Risky users and no MFA Attributes Azure Resources Fails with no data returned Exchange Online All Exchange Online Permissions, Mailbox Folders, Mailbox Statistics, Public Folders, Dynamic Groups and Members Microsoft Teams No files and folders (drives) SharePoint Online Fails with no data returned
+Туре Omitted objects and attributes Azure Active Directory No Risky users and Azure Active Directory extended attributes Azure Resources Fails with no data returned Exchange Online All Exchange Online Permissions, Mailbox Folders, Mailbox Statistics, Public Folders, Dynamic Groups and Members Microsoft Teams No files and folders (drives) SharePoint Online Fails with no data returned One Drive Fails with no data returned